To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Recursive Schemas

-In this example, the Category schema depends on itself because it has a field subcategories that is an array of Category objects.
+In this example, the Category schema references itself through the subcategories field, which is an array of Category objects.

 A Helpful Pattern to Simplify Schema Definition